Data Protected - Switzerland

 Are there any national derogations?

-The DPA does not apply to personal data processed by an individual solely for personal purposes and not disclosed to third parties.
-Another important exception is that the DPA does not apply to pending civil, criminal, international judicial assistance and administrative recourse proceedings in Switzerland; however, it does apply in international administrative assistance.
-There will be small changes to this under the revised DPA with regard to the applicability during pending legal proceedings.
+The revised DPA does not apply to personal data processed by an individual solely for personal purposes and not disclosed to third parties; this limitation is stricter than the exclusion of processing for personal or household activities in the GDPR.
+Another important exception is that the revised DPA does not apply in civil, criminal, international judicial assistance and administrative recourse proceedings in Switzerland insofar as their procedural laws apply; however, it does apply in international administrative assistance.
+The revised DPA is also considered not to apply to national or international arbitration before a tribunal with its seat in Switzerland.

 What is personal data?